SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * **Region** : region name
 * **ID** : ID of the show element, e.g. event or origin

-The bold identifiers are visible initially.
+The bold identifiers are visible initially by default.
 To show or hide columns interactively click with the right mouse button on the table header and check or uncheck the corresponding column.